Outstanding Thesis and Outstanding Paper Prizes

 - People eligible to take part must have been registered as students at the School of Computer Science, University of Manchester.

 - The thesis must have been submitted within four years of registration.

-- An electronic copy (in PDF format) of the thesis to be considered for the prize must be submitted to Alvaro Fernandes 16th February 2018 with the following supporting evidence as a zipped file:
+- An electronic copy (in PDF format) of the thesis to be considered for the prize must be submitted to Giles Reger early February 2019 to fit in with the CPHC/BCS timetable but submissions can be made throughout the year.
+The following supporting evidence should be provided as a zipped file: